Makeover Apple Bread

 - 3 cups chopped peeled tart apples

 - 1/2 cup sugar

 - 1/3 cup cold butter

 - 1. In a large bowl, combine the first six ingredients.
 In another bowl, whisk the eggs, applesauce, oil and vanilla.
 Stir into dry ingredients just until moistened.
 Fold in apples.
-Transfer to two 8-in. x 4-in. loaf pans coated with cooking spray.
+Transfer to two 8x4-in. loaf pans coated with cooking spray.

 - 2. For topping, combine the flour, sugar and walnuts; cut in butter until crumbly.
 Sprinkle over batter.

-- 3. Bake at 350° for 45-55 minutes or until a toothpick inserted near the center comes out clean.
+- 3. Bake at 350° for 45-55 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.
-Yield: 2 loaves (12 slices each).

 1 slice: 200 calories, 7g fat (2g saturated fat), 24mg cholesterol, 192mg sodium, 33g carbohydrate (19g sugars, 1g fiber), 3g protein.

 Mar 8, 2018

 I used 1/2 all purpose, 1/2 sprouted whole wheat Einkorn flour.
 Used unpeeled organic Kanzi apples, no one would know they were unpeeled after baking.
 I reduced sugar to 1 cup and used 1/2 cup Swerve sweetener.